 You’ve learned that chinchilla cats have few health problems and can live to a reasonably good age.
 Providing you keep up with all the regular checks and vaccinations your chinchilla should enjoy good health.

 We also discussed finding a good breeder.
 There are many scammers and unscrupulous breeders who only care about money.
 Hopefully you’ll take on board the tips I shared and take your time.
 I hope you’ve enjoyed this post about chinchilla cats and that I’ve inspired you to think about owning one of these beautiful animals.
-Please feel free to share any experiences about chinchilla cats or any thoughts you have about them in the comment box below.
+Please feel free to share this pin on your “pets” board.

 Wishing you a purrfect day 🙂